 Andrew Rodgers is the Dean of the Arts at the Isidore Newman School.
 He was born in Philadelphia Pennsylvania where he quickly developed an appreciation for all things artistic growing up with artistic parents and within one of the most architecturally splendid cities in the country.
 Andrew earned both his Bachelors of Fine Arts and his Master of Fine Arts degrees in Savannah at SCAD and in Philadelphia at the University of the Arts respectively.
 After his college studies and the extensive exhibition of his work, Andrew began his full time educational career at St. Thomas More Boarding Prep School in Connecticut.
 There he eventually became the Chair of the Fine arts and gained extensive experience in creating a new and fledgling art program.
 Andrew is excited to play an even larger role in the fine arts at Newman with his recent appointment as the Dean of the Arts.
 In his new role Andrew has developed a clear emphasis on building the Newman Arts Curriculum and Team and creating groundbreaking opportunities for Newman students on campus and in the community through outreach programs.

-Terry Marek is thrilled and excited to be back for Summer 2017 with the exceptional talent that is the Newman Summer Theater Conservatory.
-Mr. Marek worked for 9 years as the Technical Director at Lusher Charter School and is currently the Technical Director at The Woodlands College Park High School in Houston, Texas.
-Mr. Marek comes to the Conservatory with years of teaching and professional experience.
+Terry Marek Mr. Marek is currently the Technical Director for the Arts department at Isidore Newman School.
+Previously, he worked for 9 years at Lusher Charter School and at The Woodlands College Park High School in Houston, Texas.
+Mr. Marek comes to the Newman Summer Theater Workshop with years of teaching and professional experience.
 With a Bachelor's Degree in Secondary Education from the University of Wisconsin, Madison and a Master's of Fine Arts Degree in theater from U.N.O., Mr. Marek worked for years on Broadway in New York as a prop master and prop supervisor for numerous shows including, "Hairspray," "Thoroughly Modern Millie," and "The Producers."
-Having graduated high school in the New Orleans area, Mr. Marek believes in the unique atmosphere and phenomenal creative environment that is New Orleans and seeks to harness this energy through our theatrical creations at the Conservatory.
+Having graduated high school in the New Orleans area, Mr. Marek believes in the unique atmosphere and phenomenal creative environment that is New Orleans and seeks to harness this energy through our theatrical creations at the Newman Summer Theater Workshop.

 Find us on Facebook!